-Sealed bids/proposals will be received until 10:30 a.m. on Monday, September 20, 2021, at 606 Holland St., Erie, PA 16501 at which time and place all bids will be publicly opened and read aloud.
-The Authority reserves the right to reject any and all bids and to waive any informality in bidding
+Sealed bids/proposals will be received until 10:30 a.m., Monday, December 13, 2021, at the Authority's Administration Office, 606 Holland St., Erie, PA 16501, at which time and place all bids will be publicly opened and read aloud.

 Bid documents may be obtained at the Housing Authority office, 606 Holland St., 814-452-2425 or downloaded at www.hace.org, click on Invitation to Bid.
-Mandatory pre-bid meetings are listed under Specifications, 10% bid bond required, Davis-Bacon wages apply.
+Mandatory pre-bid meetings are listed under Specifications, 10% bid bond required, Davis-bacon wages apply.